edwarddistel/book-notes/books/the-better-angels-of-our-nature.md

 | Europe | 3 |
 | China | 2.2 |

-p.
-87

 # Violence in the United States

 Violence in the US nose-dived in the 1930s, skyrocketed in the 1960s, nosedived again in the 1990s.

-Between 1976 and 2006 the average homicide rate for white Americans was 4.8, while the average rate for black Americans was 36.9.
-In the 1960s the rate of homicide for African Americans in NYC was 13x the rate of that of whites because, Pinker says, "African Americans were effectively stateless, relying on a culture of honor (sometimes called "the code of the streets") to defend their interests rather than calling in the law." (p.
+Between 1976 and 2006 the average homicide rate for white Americans was **4.8**, while the average rate for black Americans was **36.9**.
+In the 1960s the rate of homicide for African Americans in NYC was **13x** the rate of that of whites because, Pinker says, "African Americans were effectively stateless, relying on a culture of honor (sometimes called "the code of the streets") to defend their interests rather than calling in the law." (p.
 98)

 The South is consistently more violent than the North -- and not because it has more African Americans, southern African Americans are statistically more violent than northern ones -- but "the most sweeping answer is that the civilizing mission of government never penetrated the American South as deeply as it had in the Northeast." (p.
 98-99)

-The West was especially violent because it was effectively stateless -- the CA gold rush of 1848 saw homicide rates of 83/100K (p.
+The West was especially violent because it was effectively stateless -- the CA gold rush of 1848 saw homicide rates of **83/100K** (p.
 103), it wasn't until an influx of women arrived that the West was tamed (p.
 105).

 # Decivilization in the 1960s